 The Netherlands Mobility Panel (MPN) studies trends in the travel behaviour of a fixed group of individuals and households over a long period.
 This research is carried out by a team of researchers from KiM Netherlands Institute for Transport Policy Analysis (Ministry of Infrastructure and the Environment), Goudappel Coffeng consultants and the University of Twente.

-The Netherlands Mobility Panel helps us to determine the role transport plays in the lives of millions of people in the Netherlands.
+The Netherlands Mobility Panel examines the role that transport plays in the lives of millions of Dutch citizens.

 Each year 2,000 households record all of their trips during three consecutive days.

 And once again this has produced new insights!

 Their travel patterns have remained the same for the past few years…as have those of virtually everyone residing on their street!

 Except, that is, for their neighbours, Ahmed and Anna.

 They used to travel everywhere by bike.

 But ever since their baby was born…they usually take the car - or go by foot!

 Sophie and Jessie are students who live down the street.
 They sometimes borrow Robert’s car on weekends.